leuas/Vrdndi/docs/USAGE.md

 model.predict(inference_data=inference_data)
 ```

->Note: I haven't add a function to automatically clean the encoded tensor file (but added to backlog), so you may delete these manually.
+>Note: I haven't added a function to automatically clean the encoded tensor file yet (but it's on the backlog), so you may delete these manually.

 ## NiceGUI Website

-You could run the website in the **terminal**.
+You can run the website in the **terminal**.

 Example:
 ```bash